Bad Sex: The Roleplaying Game

 Bad Sex: The Roleplaying Game involves a group of consenting adults partaking in the roleplaying game experience, led by a facilitator who will arbitrate and guide the game.
 Each person creates a simply defined character, which consists of name, appearance, concept (think occupation), why they want to have sex, why it is probably bad, and what motivates them to continue even when the sex sucks?

-Players need to be aware, if it wasn’t already clear enough, that every scene will focus on sex and bad sex at that.
+Players need to be aware, if it was not already clear enough, that every scene will focus on sex and bad sex at that.
 In some scenes, the sex will take on a more prominent role than in others.
-Juhana offers two very different five scene sequence outlines for facilitators to use.
+Juhana offers two very different five-scene sequence outlines for facilitators to use.
 They are designed to bring all the players into the game during one or more of the five scenes.

 Setting the mood and getting to the right mindset is critical for a game such as this to be successful.
 Juhana provides several “workshop exercises” designed to help get players into the headspace to play the game.
 Added to these, there are plenty of examples of “real” bad sex scattered throughout the book that can also be used to good effect.